-Babies are interested in everything, right?
+Babies are interested in everything.
 As long as it is within reach, your baby will be using their newly developed gripping strength to see what they feel like, what they taste like, and how hard they can throw them!
-For this reason, I prefer soft blocks… and in this post, I am going to take a look at the best soft block options for your baby.
+For this reason, I prefer soft blocks… and in this post, I will look at the best soft block options for your baby.

 Baby blocks are fantastic, and one of the classic baby toys!
 They are educational, excellent for sensory engagement, and for developing fine motor skills too.
 The soft blocks also do not hurt when they are thrown at you, which is a huge bonus for parents!

 Right from the baby stages, you can help your child learn by repeating what they see on each block.
 As they progress, they will use the blocks to practice building a large tower!
 Eventually, you will end up as a target, but as I said above, these are all soft blocks, so that injuries will be limited!

 - Baby Einstein Explore and Discover Soft Block Toys

 Baby Blocks – When Should I Start Using Them?

 The simple answer is – as soon as possible!

 My son was less than 2 weeks old when I started to teach him some basic math skills!

 It was a routine for us, kids love routine, I would change him, give him some milk, and then as he drifted back off to sleep, I would count using my fingers.
 As he stared at my fingers, my monotonous tone would send him to sleep.